 All of the data assembled since the beginning of the GMP has consistently shown that the financial returns arising to producers have been heavily influenced by the prevailing price of grain.
 While the export basis has unquestionably risen over time, it is the prevailing price of the commodity that continues to have the most sway over these returns.
 The GMP only includes the producer netback in the Monitor's annual reports since certain elements integral to the calculation are not available until after the close of the crop year itself.
-Nevertheless, current price and input-cost data is collected for both wheat and canola as a means of providing some insight into their probable impact on the per-tonne financial return arising to producers.
-Some of the changes observed during the first three months of the 2012-13 crop year are summarized below.
+Nevertheless, relevant pricing and handling-cost data is collected for both wheat and canola as a means of providing some insight into their probable impact on the per-tonne financial return arising to producers.
+Some of the changes observed during the first six months of the 2012-13 crop year are summarized below.

-- > The CWB's Harvest Pool Return Outlook (Harvest PRO) for 1 CWRS wheat (13.5% protein) moved steadily higher in the first quarter.
-Gauged against the 2011-12 crop year's final realized price of \$326.04 per tonne, the Harvest PRO grew by a factor of 12.3%, closing out the period at an average of \$366.00 per tonne.
-To a large extent this rise in price reflected an expected tightening in international supplies, with global wheat production anticipated to decline by about 6%.
-As a result, the financial returns accruing to producers are largely expected to increase in the 2012-13 crop year, perhaps reaching their best showing yet under the GMP. - > The Vancouver cash price for 1 Canada canola also moved higher in the first quarter.
-However, the average of \$597.00 per tonne proved only marginally greater than the previous crop year's final average of \$589.21 per tonne.
+- > After moving steadily higher in the first quarter, the CWB's Harvest Pool Return Outlook (Harvest PRO) for 1 CWRS wheat (13.5% protein) slipped somewhat in the second.
+Gauged against the 2011-12 crop year's final realized price of \$326.04 per tonne, the Harvest PRO posted a net gain of 6.1%, closing out the period at an average of \$346.00 per tonne.
+To a large extent this increase in price reflected a modest tightening in international supplies.
+This suggests that the financial returns accruing to producers will likely increase in the 2012-13 crop year, perhaps reaching its best showing yet under the GMP. - The Vancouver cash price for 1 Canada canola also moved higher in the first half.
+However, the average of \$592.96 per tonne proved only marginally greater than the previous crop year's final average of \$589.21 per tonne.
 Here too, the expected tightening of oilseed supplies in the face of strong demand did much to sustain prices.
-The increase in price noted thus far into the 2012-13 crop year suggests that producers of 1 Canada canola will witness only a marginal improvement in their per-tonne financial returns.
+The increase in price noted thus far into the 2012-13 crop year suggests that producers of 1 Canada canola will witness little meaningful change in their per-tonne financial returns.

 Producer-car loading has increased substantially since the beginning of the GMP.
 This has come about as a result of many factors, not the least of which has been the formation of producer-car loading groups.
-Some of the more significant changes observed in the first quarter of the 2012-13 crop year are noted below.
+Some of the more significant changes observed in the first half of the 2012-13 crop year are noted below.